SamanthaSays/samanthasays.github.io/gallery/eso/_posts/2025-06-03-Fresh Thoughts.md

 hidden: true
 permalink: /gallery/eso/fresh thoughts
 image: /assets/images/gallery/eso/Fresh Thoughts.webp
-description: "A screenshot a monkey pondering things we may never truly understand in Solstice from The Elder Scrolls Online, taken by Samantha Says."
+description: "A screenshot of a monkey pondering things we may never truly understand in Solstice from The Elder Scrolls Online, taken by Samantha Says."
 tag: Screenshot
 gallery: eso
 from: The Elder Scrolls Online